LinkNotZelda08/gbe_forkGUI/README.md

 # gbe_forkGUI

 Fork of Jeddunk's [GoldbergGUI](https://forgejo.jeddunk.xyz/jeddunk/GoldbergGUI) modified to use Detanup01's [gbe_fork](https://github.com/Detanup01/gbe_fork).
-Below is Jeddunk's unmodified readme from GoldbergGUI
+The vast majority of this project was done using Claude AI.
+I'm not a programmer or computer scientist, just an average guy who likes GoldbergGUI and wanted to keep using it.
+Below is Jeddunk's unmodified readme from GoldbergGUI.

 # GoldbergGUI